Wednesday, 2 March 2016

 MOM's POMFRET CURRY

-Going back to mid 80's, all of a sudden a new kind of sea fish flooded the Kolkata market.
-Looking at its price, the silvery, flat shaped fish caught many eyes.
+I look back at the mid 80's and visualise the Kolkata wet markets being flooded with a new variety of sea-fish.
+Looking at it's price, the silvery, flat shaped fish caught many eyes.
 The middle class households always had and have a 'month end' factor.
-So the then price of the silvery pomfret caught many middle class eyes.
-Not knowing how it tastes, how to cook it, daddy got it one day with all smiles; he was visibly happy with it's price tag.
+That low price of the silvery Pomfret caught many middle class eyes.
+Not knowing how it tastes, how to cook it, daddy got it one day with all smiles; he was visibly happy with the price tag.
 Mani did not know how to prepare it.
 The first attempt to prepare a light curry with it was a total flop.
 The daughter of the house found it too smelly.

-As kids, we never understood how a household is run, that we need to adjust with situations.
-Now I can feel and regret and scold myself saying I should have been more accommodating.
-The cheap pomfret did not remain cheap anymore though, within two years, its price went soaringly high.
+As kids, we never understood how a household is run, that we need to adjust with certain situations.
+Now I can feel and regret and scold myself thinking I should have been more of accommodating.
+The cheap pomfret did not remain cheap anymore though; within two years, it's price went soaringly high.
 Perhaps, the restaurants started buying them in bulk.
-Now, its in same league with the other prestigious fresh water fish there in Kolkata or Bengal; the majority in the world love it, I am the minority here.
+Now, its in the same league with the other prestigious fresh water fish there in Kolkata or Bengal; the majority in the world love it, I am the minority in this case.

-Going back again, a neighbouring aunty told my mother that she needs to cook it with a lot of onion and garlic, that her 'ada-jeers-lanka batar jhol' i.e. ginger-cumin-green chilli paste curry will not work.
+Going back in time again, a neighbourhood aunty told our mother that Pomfret fish is required to be cooked with a lot of onion and garlic, that the mother's 'ada-jeers-lanka batar jhol' i.e. ginger-cumin-green chilli paste curry would not work.
 Thereafter, mani prepared it with lots of onion, garlic and ginger.
-Yet, the daughter of the house never loved it, its so till date.
-Now I prepare it just because my men love the fish.
-I prefer a chaat, poori-bhaji or a bowl of salad to it.
+Yet, the daughter of the house never loved it, it holds true till date.
+Now I prepare it just because my men love the fish, my brother and his spouse too.
+I prefer a chaat, poori-bhaji or a bowl of cold cut chicken & veggies salad over Pomfret.
 There are various other ways to cook it.
-I see around but I tell them please try them outside.
-While cooking I practically have to cover my nose.
+I ask the son and the man to try them outside of home.
+While cooking a Pomfret, I literally have to cover my nose.
 Then, we can go to any length for our loved ones, so I get it once or twice a month.
-Let us do it the way my mother used to do.
+Let us do it the way the mother used to do.

 INGREDIENTS :